yersel500/crypto-prices/README.md

 # Real Time Crypto Price

-"Real Time Crypto Price" is a website that work with real live data from the CoinCap Company.
-The users can see in real time the prices of main cryptocurrencies.
-Also the user can select a specific cryptocurrency to get more details like: MarketCap, Rank, Symbol and Volume and Change in the last 24 hours.
+"Real-Time Crypto Price" is a website that works with real live data from the CoinCap Company.
+The users can see in real-time the prices of main cryptocurrencies.
+Also, the user can select a specific cryptocurrency to get more details like MarketCap, Rank, Symbol, Volume, and Change in the last 24 hours.

 ## Built With
 - React